aws/aws-sdk-go/README.md

     credentials based on a profile name and is useful for local development.

   * EC2 Instance Role Credentials - Use EC2 Instance Role to assign credentials
-    to application running on an EC2 instance.
+    to an application running on an EC2 instance.
 This removes the need to manage credential files in production.

 Credentials can be configured in code as well by setting the Config's Credentials